jkwag/testrepo/README.md

 # testrepo

-I am creating a new repository to learn how to use Github
+# Editing the file

+It is a markdown file in this repository